Osaka Station

 Shin-Imamiya Station

-Transfer here to the JR Yamatoji Line, and to Nankai Electric Railway’s Nankai Main Line, the Nankai Airport Express to Kansai Airport and Koya Line.
+Transfer here to the JR Yamatoji Line, and to Nankai Electric Railway’s Nankai Main Line, the Nankai Airport Line for Kansai Airport, and the Koya Line.
 The Nankai Main Line runs between Namba Station in Osaka and Wakayamashi Station in Wakayama City.
 The Koya Line links Osaka with the mountain temple retreat of Koya-san in Wakayama Prefecture.

 There are two more stations close to Shin-Imamiya Station: Shin-Imamiya-Ekimae Station and Dobutsuen-mae Station.
 At Shin-Imamiya-Ekimae Station transfer to the tramway Hankai Line which links the cities of Osaka and Sakai.
-At Dobutsuen-mae Station transfer to Osaka Municipal Subway’s Midosuji and Sakaisuji Lines.
+At Dobutsuen-mae Station transfer to Osaka Metro’s Midosuji and Sakaisuji Lines.

 Imamiya Station